MicrosoftDocs/connected-spaces/articles/camera-placement-checklist.md

 > [!NOTE]
 > The suggestions in this article are provided for informational purposes only and not for the purpose of providing legal advice.
 We strongly recommend seeking specialist legal advice when implementing Microsoft Dynamics 365 Connected Store.
 [See Compliance and responsible use](compliance.md).

-Dynamics 365 Connected Store Preview requires Loss Prevention (LP) cameras installed within your retail space to process customer actions as customers move and interact within your store.
+Dynamics 365 Connected Store Preview can use new cameras or existing Loss Prevention (LP) cameras installed within your retail space to process shopper actions as shoppers move and interact within your store.

-When determining where to place your cameras, we recommend using this checklist:
+When determining where to place your cameras, we suggest using this checklist:

 1. [Understand the scenarios](camera-placement-general.md) and your customer insight goals.
 The three scenarios for the preview release are Display effectiveness, Queue management, and Shopper analytics.